olegokun/document-categorization/README.md

 More description will be added soon!

 ## Data
-As an example, I used 21 e-books from my personal collection.
+As an example, I used 21 e-books from my personal collection (due to the copyrights I cannot upload these books here).
 Here is their list:
 * Advanced Deep Learning with Keras
 * Advanced Deep Learning with Python
 * etc.